 Managing content from remote offices

 This centralized way of working has also been particularly helpful when it comes to remote work.
-With many Agencies and photographers traveling far away from the office, Klambt depends on a secure system that can structure the files and make them easy to locate and manage from afar.
+With many agencies and photographers traveling far away from the office, Klambt depends on a secure system that can structure the files and make them easy to locate and manage from afar.
 This has been especially important during the covid-19 pandemic, causing many to work remotely.

-— "And another thing is that FotoWare helps us in the working process from the outside.
+— "And another thing is that Fotoware helps us in the working process from the outside.
 For example, because of Corona, we had to move all the employees - mainly to the home offices - and therefore, we had to have a tool where we can get [the production] process running from outside." -

 Moving from folder structures to a data-driven workflow

 Traditionally, Klambt Verlag has been processing their files using a folder structure.
-However, by building their editorial system around FotoWare and Color Factory, they are able to base their workflow on metadata.
+However, by building their editorial system around Fotoware and Color Factory, they are able to base their workflow on metadata.
 While the set-up still resembles a folder structure, it is all managed using metadata, enabling automation of several tasks.
 This way, while an employee navigates through the folders in the editorial workflow, he/she never has to download or manually move anything.

-— "We still have a folder structure, but the difference is when we work in the new system with FotoWare and the editorial workflow, we just check the files into the system, and they are stored in one folder.
+— "We still have a folder structure, but the difference is when we work in the new system with Fotoware and the editorial workflow, we just check the files into the system, and they are stored in one folder.
 They stay there, and all the steps where [it looks like] we move them, we don't actually move them anymore, we just change the metadata." -

 LEARN MORE: How the Financial Times enhanced their image workflow to control image rights